Farbod29/Change-Terminal-Mac-color/README.md

 .
 .

-to change the terminal color to differentiate the folders and files use mentioned commands:
+To change the terminal color to differentiate the folders and files, use mentioned commands:

   ```sudo vim ~/.bash_profile```